vors/ParamAlias/README.md

 Aliases with param binding in powershell.

-Create functions from existing functiosn with pre-binded parameter sets.
+Create functions from existing functions with pre-binded parameter sets.
 To check source of the new function `foo` use `$function:foo`

 ##.Examples